victormatosx/victormatosx/README.md

 **`FullStack Developer`**

-My name is **Victor Augusto Caixeta Matos**, I’m 21 years old and from Minas Gerais, Brazil.
+My name is **Victor Matos**, I’m 21 years old and from Minas Gerais, Brazil.
 I’m passionate about technology and innovation, currently pursuing a degree in **Information Systems**.
 Co-founder of **J. R. AGSOLUTIONS**, I develop smart solutions for **agribusiness**, creating software and applications that already impact farmers and companies.